smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 # Template Buttons
-This guide shows you how to show and react to custom and system buttons.
+This guide shows you how to show and react to custom soft buttons and system buttons.
+Custom soft buttons can have custom text and/or images and can be created using the Screen Manager API.
+System buttons are used to detect changes to hard buttons located in the car's center console or steering wheel.
+Depending on the template designer, a system button might also show up as part of your template, however the text and image of the system button can not be edited.

 ## Custom Soft Buttons
 The @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE]`ScreenManager`!@ is a manager for easily creating text, images and soft buttons for your SDL app.
 To update the UI, simply give the manager the new UI data and sandwich the update between the manager's @![iOS]`beginUpdates`!@ @![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler:`!@ @![android, javaSE, javaEE]`commit()`!@ methods.